MvvsnmDevops4122/15_DEVOPS_SHELLSCRIPTING_2026/ShellScripting_Introduction_01.md

 ## Why we need to learn shell scripting?

-Ans: To automate manual tasks.
+* Shell scripting is mainly used to automate repetitive and manual tasks.

+* To reduce manual effort.

+* To save time and improve efficiency.

 ---